 \subsection{Lessons from ${\cal{L}}_Y$ for FV Higgs couplings}

 The Yukawa sector predicts the presence of non-diagonal couplings (in flavor space), which can generate FCNC.
-However, we notice the following trends:

-\begin{itemize} \item The appearence of the factor $v/u < 1$, brings a suppression of the FV couplings, as compared with the FC ones, \item In the limit $\cos\theta\to 1$, which is one option to get a SM-like light Higgs boson, the factor $\sin\theta \to 0 $, which appears in the FV Higgs couplings, will also give a suppression effect for d-type quarks and leptons, as compared with top quark, which is good because it will make easier to satisfy stronger bounds coming from $K-K$ mixing and LFV transitions \cite{Buras:2010mh,Crivellin:2013wna}. \item In general the mixing-angle factors ($\eta$'s) that enhance (suppreses) the FC Higgs interactions, will produce a supression (enhancement) the FV couplings ($\kappa$'s), \item The factor $\sin\alpha_4 < 1$ will also induce another suppression effect, \item As we will show next, the Yukawa structure, which determines the form of the $\tilde{Z}$ matrices will also induce additional suppression effects. \end{itemize}
+However, we notice the following trends: \begin{itemize} \item The appearance of the factor $v/u < 1$, brings a suppression of the FV couplings, as compared with the FC ones, \item In the limit $\cos\beta_1\to 1$, which is one option to get a light SM-like Higgs boson, the factor $\sin\beta_1 \to 0 $, which appears in the FV Higgs couplings, will also give a suppression effect for d-type quarks and leptons, as compared with the top quark, which is good because it will make easier to satisfy stronger bounds coming from $K-\bar{K}$ mixing and lepton FV transitions \cite{Buras:2010mh,Crivellin:2013wna}, \item In general, the mixing-angle factors ($\eta$'s) that enhance (suppresses) the FC Higgs interactions, will produce a supression (enhancement) of the FV couplings ($\kappa$'s), \item The factor $O^T_{41} < 1$ will also induce another suppression effect, \item As we will show next, the Yukawa structure, which determines the form of the $\tilde{Z}$ matrices, will also induce additional suppression effects. \end{itemize}